The Changing World of Entrepreneurial Learning Resources

-Steve Jobs died more than three years ago, in October 2011.
+Steve Jobs died in October 2011.
 Since then, much has been written about Jobs’ life and the legacies he left – through his company, Apple, and through his impact on technology more generally (e.g., Isaacson, 2011).
 Today I’d like to reflect on a broader “ripple effect” of Jobs’ legacy: the emergence of a worldwide infrastructure of entrepreneurial learning, which is giving many more would-be entrepreneurs the tools they need to succeed.

 By "infrastructure," I mean an evolving bundle of resources – including books, blogs and online communities, among other things – that help people learn about whether, when and how to start a new business.
 Such resources are common today, and they are expanding rapidly.

 But I don’t think we have a clear understanding of what these resources are, how they work, and what they mean for the future of entrepreneurship.
 Recently, that belief prompted me to write a book chapter, in which I call attention to these learning resources and encourage people to talk about them and study them in more detail (Forbes, 2014).
-The chapter appears in the "Handbook of Entrepreneurial Cognition," published in 2014 by Edward Elgar Publishers.
+The chapter appears in the "Handbook of Entrepreneurial Cognition," published in 2014 by Edward Elgar Publishers, and you can link to a copy of it here.
 I summarize below some of the key points I make in that chapter.

 The Oxford Dictionaries define infrastructure as the “structures and facilities needed for the operation of a society or an enterprise.”
 When we think about the infrastructure of a society, we often think of roads or sewer systems.
 But a society’s infrastructure can include less tangible things, too.

 Tangibles and Intangibles